-You may have already seen devices that use Smoke sensors, especially in places like hotels, shopping malls, hospitals, universities, schools, and so on.
-Mostly where smoking is banned, these sensors can trigger alarms or send an alert message by detecting smoke.
+You may have already seen devices that use Smoke sensors, especially in hotels, shopping malls, hospitals, universities, schools, etc. Mostly where smoking is banned, these sensors can trigger alarms or send an alert message by detecting smoke.
 Besides, these sensors can keep people safe from dying in a fire and reduce the risk.

 6. Motion Detection Sensors

-Smart IoT sensors that can detect motion will help you to have a place where you do not want to have anybody’s presence at a certain time.
-These sensors are largely used in the security sector alongside energy management systems, smart camera equipment, and toll plaza to detect the motion of any object or human movement.
+Smart IoT sensors that can detect motion will help you have a place where you do not want anybody’s presence at a certain time.
+These motion detection sensors are largely used in the security sector alongside energy management systems, smart camera equipment, and toll plaza to detect the motion of any object or human movement.
 Home automation devices can also take advantage of motion sensors to turn on or off fans, lights, or switches with IoT.

-These sensors convert motion into an electric signal that the machine can read and store into a database.
-Large cities with huge populations can collect the necessary information to significantly improve traffic control systems to a great extent.
+These sensors convert motion into an electric signal that the machine can read and store in a database.
+Large cities with huge populations can collect the necessary information to improve traffic control systems to a great extent significantly.

 Passive Infrared or PIR, Ultrasonic, and Microwave are the most used motion sensor types all around the world.
 Although these sensors were limited to security-related uses only, IoT has opened up new possibilities.
-Moreover, many projects are being built using these sensors in recent times.
+Moreover, many projects have been built using these sensors in recent times.

 7. Accelerometer Sensors

 This is one of the most known sensors due to the rapid increase of smartphone users in recent years.
-Smartphone companies deploy accelerometer sensors to detect vibrations, tilting, and acceleration also.
+Smartphone companies also deploy accelerometer sensors to detect vibrations, tilting, and acceleration.
 You can consider it as a transducer that can measure accelerations experienced by an object.

 After detecting the physical change due to inertial forces, it can convert into an electrical output.
 In other words, accelerometers can find the rate of change in velocity concerning time.
 These sensors are now used in millions of IoT devices.